 - key learning area, subject or course-specific comment

 Social development and commitment to learning

 Schools may choose to include information on a student’s social development and commitment to learning in each key learning area/subject/course, or they may choose to collate the information into a general overview of the student’s social development and commitment to learning.

-If schools choose to take the second approach, it could be completed by the core teacher or the year advisor.
+If schools choose to take the second approach, it could be completed by the core teacher or the year adviser.
 It could even become a student’s self-assessment.

 A scale to report on these areas is not mandated in the Curriculum Planning and Programming, Assessing and Reporting (CPPAR) policy.
 If schools do choose to use a scale, the various levels should be explained on the cover sheet of the report.